 LinkedIn is a professional social media platform.
 Jobs and career information tend to be the most popular.
 This can come in the form of status updates, regular blog posts, testimonials, and other text-based content.
 Infographics also perform well.

 Similar to Instagram, Pinterest is a visual-centric platform.
 This means that any posting activity needs to be high-resolution and aesthetically pleasing.
 Images perform well here, as well as the occasional short-form video.

 To create a truly impactful social media content calendar, you will need to curate it according to each platform’s specific content performance rates.
 That way, each post you make can be primed for high engagement with each audience.

 What Is A Social Media Content Calendar?

-Before we look at the technicalities of creating a solid social media content calendar, let’s define what it actually is.
 A social media content calendar is a month-by-month overview of your brand’s upcoming social media posts, scheduled neatly in a calendar format.

 Social media marketers and strategists use content calendars to elucidate both the timing and content type of different posts, allowing them to manage social media accounts more effectively.
 Some of the benefits you can extract from a social media content calendar include the following: